Tomexar/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+      Server side routing is when clicking link or button on the page will take the user to a completely new webpage.
+      Client side is when the same link or button will render a diffeernt component on the page, this changes the view but doesnt navigate to a new page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create, Read, Update, Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+      Axios, Fetch, jQuery

 ## Project Set Up